genesiscommunitysuccess/docs/docs/getting-started/Pre-built components/technical-components.md

 id: technical-components
 ---

 These technical components enable you to create working event-driven applications quickly.
-You can then configure them to add precise control, complexity and sophistication to your application.
+You can configure each component as required.
+By doing this, you add precise control, complexity and sophistication to your application.

 | Name| Description|
 |------------------------------------|--------------------|